aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/animation/property-to-document/_index.md

 ## Conclusion

 Congratulations!
 You've just mastered **how to animate cube** in a 3D scene using Aspose.3D for .NET.
-You now know how to **create animation curves**, **bind keyframes**, and **animate 3D properties** to bring static geometry to life.
+You now know how to **create animation curves**, **bind keyframes**, and **export animated scene FBX** to bring static geometry to life.
 Feel free to experiment with rotations, scaling, or even morph targets to expand your animation toolkit.

 ---

-**Last Updated:** 2026-01-14
+**Last Updated:** 2026-03-28
 **Tested With:** Aspose.3D 24.11 for .NET
 **Author:** Aspose